NumericalForge/Serendip.jl/docs/src/tutorial/tutorial.md

 calling the constructors of the types `DataTable` and `DataBook`.

 ```@example
-using Amaru
+using Serendip

 tip = DataTable("tip.table")
 ```

 ```@example
-using Amaru
+using Serendip

 long = DataBook("topgroup.book").tables[end]
 ```

 ## Plotting

-Amaru provides a chart ploting function `cplot` to ease the visualization of the data stored in `DataTable` and `DataBook` objects.
+Serendip provides a chart ploting function `cplot` to ease the visualization of the data stored in `DataTable` and `DataBook` objects.

 ```@example plot
-using Amaru
+using Serendip

 tip = DataTable("tip.table")
 cplot(